 As the novel coronavirus pandemic continues, even if you're leaving the house more than you were at the very start of lockdowns and stay-at-home ordinances, it likely still seems like a no-brainer to order essentials online as much as possible.

-But a study published March 2020 in the The New England Journal of Medicine may have you second-guessing yourself when it comes to having groceries or packages delivered to your house.
-The researchers found that the virus that causes COVID-19 may live for up to 24 hours on cardboard and up to three days on plastic and stainless steel.
+But ever since March, we've been second-guessing ourselves when it comes to having groceries or packages delivered.
+That was when a New England Journal of Medicine study revealed that the virus that causes COVID-19 may live for up to 24 hours on cardboard and up to three days on plastic and stainless steel.

-But the risk of infection is still very low, reassures Joseph Allen, MPH, D.Sc, a certified industrial hygienist and assistant professor of exposure and assessment science at Harvard University's T.H.
+However, the risk of infection from delivered goods (or any surfaces) is actually very low, reassures Joseph Allen, MPH, D.Sc, a certified industrial hygienist and assistant professor of exposure and assessment science at Harvard University's T.H.
 Chan School of Public Health.

 "While it's true that the virus can be detected on some surfaces for hours or even days, the reality is these levels drop off very quickly," Allen explains.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.